The MiG-25 was Russia’s secret weapon against American bombers. Source: Dmitry A. Mottl / wikipedia

 The MiG-25 holds 29 world records, among including the altitude record in an aircraft using jet engines.
 On August 21, 1977, Russian test pilot Alexander Fedotov climbed to an altitude of 123,523 ft above the Earth.

-With India acquiring high resolution remote sensing satellites with the capability to read even the licence plate of a parked army truck, there was no longer a need for reconnaissance aircraft to overfly enemy territory.
+With India acquiring high-resolution remote sensing satellites with the capability to read even the license plate of a parked army truck, there was no longer a need for reconnaissance aircraft to overfly enemy territory.
 The MiG-25R began to look like a Cold War weapon.